Três Marias: Três Marias Statistical Micro-region

-Economic activities
+Economy

 The economy is based on agriculture, cattle raising, tourism, light industry and the informal economy.
 The GDP in 2005 was R$839 million, of which 515 million was generated by industry—namely, the hydroelectric plant of Três Marias.
 There were 03 banks.
 The number of automobiles for the municipality was 3,708 (2007), one for every 7 inhabitants.
 In 2006 the largest employer was public administration with around 1,200 workers.

 In the rural area there were 420 establishments on 113,000 hectares.
 More than half of the area was natural pasture.
 1,500 persons were occupied in agriculture.
 74 of the farms had tractors, a ratio of one in six.
 The cattle herd had 28,000 head.
 The main crops were rice, sugarcane, corn, and soybeans.
 In general terms the agricultural production was modest for a municipality of such a large area.

 Health and education

 In 2005 there were 19 clinics (14 public and 05 private) and 01 hospital (private) with 50 beds.
 The nearest cities with advanced health care were Patos de Minas, 170 km, and Belo Horizonte, 276 km.
 There were 15 pre-primary schools (10 public and 05 private), 24 primary schools (19 public and 05 private), and 04 middle schools (02 public and 02 private).
 There was a branch of one public institute of higher learning.